 • "Justification is not God making us good enough to enter heaven — it is God declaring us righteous in Christ, who is more than good enough."

-• "The moment a sinner believes, the entire righteousness of Christ is credited to his account — justification is complete before sanctification begins."
+• "The moment a sinner believes, the entire righteousness of Christ is credited to His account — justification is complete before sanctification begins."

 • "Luther called justification the article of a standing or falling church: get it wrong and everything downstream goes with it."